-COULDE C bjechves.
-CLO1 To impart knowledge of CIM and Automation and different concepts of automation CLOI by developing mathematical models.
-To make students to understand the Computer Applications in Design and CLO2 Manufacturing [CAD / CAM) leading to Computer integrated systems.
-Enable them to perform various transformations of entities on display devices.
-CLO3 To expose students to automated flow lines, assembly lines, Line Balancing CLOS Techniques, and Flexible Manufacturing Systems.
-CLO4 To expose students to computer aided process planning, material requirement CLO4 planning, capacity planning etc. CLO5 To expose the students to CNC Machine Tools, CNC part programming, and CLOS industrial robots.
-CLO6 To introduce the students to concepts of Additive Manufacturing, Internet of CLOU Things, and Industry 4.0leading to Smart Factory.
+- To impart knowledge of CIM and Automation and different concepts of automation by developing mathematical models. - To make students to understand the Computer Applications in Design and Manufacturing [CAD / CAM) leading to Computer integrated - systems.
+Enable them to perform various transformations of entities on display devices. - To expose students to automated flow lines, assembly lines, Line Balancing Techniques, and Flexible Manufacturing Systems. - To expose students to computer aided process planning, material requirement planning, capacity planning etc. - To expose the students to CNC Machine Tools, CNC part programming, and industrial robots. - To introduce the students to concepts of Additive Manufacturing, Internet of Things, and Industry 4.0leading to Smart Factory.

-1. Introduction to CIM and Automation:
+Introduction to CIM and Automation: